 When your sheeps’ coat is overdue for shearing, you expose your sheep to the risk of overheating or fatigue.
 That is why shearing is such a rewarding experience for you and your sheep if done right.
 However, you need to ensure that you know how to properly shear a sheep so that you do not stress your sheep or injure them.
 Figuring out the right way to shear a sheep will help you to get quality wool.

 If you are just beginning to learn how to shear using electric shears, the first step to take is to buy the right brand.
 Choosing the right electric shears requires the use of an ideal comb and a cutter.
 Sheep shearing is a daunting and physical job, you should be prepared for the task.
-You are advised to do some exercises or stretches before you begin.

 A reliable new pair of electric shears cost about $250-$500; make sure to carry out comparisons between brands before you settle for one.
 A good shear gives your sheep a proper shave and has you looking forward to the next session.
 However, you must learn to shear a sheep the right way with the use of electric shears, read on to know the best procedure to follow.